 “If your enemy is secure at all points, be prepared for him.
 If he is in superior strength, evade him.
 If your opponent is temperamental, seek to irritate him.
 Pretend to be weak, that he may grow arrogant.
 If he is taking his ease, give him no rest.
 If his forces are united, separate them.
 Attack him where he is unprepared, appear where you are not expected.”

 I’m often asked how confident I am that Instacart can or will become a grocery retailer.
 I answer the question this way.
 I was the first person to argue that Instacart should invest in opening micro-fulfillment centers and become a system integrator.
 Not a single retail analyst came out in support of my argument.
 I will be proven correct that that Instacart will open micro-fulfillment centers because they have no choice.
-Under the right circumstances, Instacart will become a grocery retailer.
+Under the right circumstances, Instacart could become a grocery retailer.
 I guarantee it.

 If Instacart chooses to become an online retailer, they will easily convert customers from shopping at their favorite online retailers to shopping at Instacart.
 Why?
 Because Instacart owns the customer relationship.
 Instacart has pricing, supplier, operations, supply chain, and strategy data from hundreds of grocery customers.
 Instacart also has a list of customer names, email addresses, physical addresses and credit card data for millions of customers.
 Mehta recently stated that Instacart is “actively hiring dedicated Instacart analysts who will be embedded in retail partners’ headquarters to support them.”
-Data is everything to Instacart because it gives them information, and strategic options.
+Data is everything to Instacart because it gives them information and strategic options.

 I warned grocery retailers in this 2018 article that if they contracted Instacart, they would be teaching an eventual Trojan Horse their strengths and weaknesses.
 I was right.
+There is nothing wrong with Instacart’s business model, nor do I believe anything Instacart is doing is wrong.

 Instacart won’t have to guess what to do, they will leverage the mountain of data they’ve collected, and continue to collect, from their grocery customers.
 The data will identify exactly where Instacart must open stores to serve the needs of customers.
 Instacart branded grocery stores may become a reality even if Instacart acquires a major grocery retailer.